AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_01_RBAC.md

 10. Close the **Dylan Williams XX assignments - AzSecLab01-XX** blade.

-11. Repeat the same last two steps to check access for **Joseph Price**.
+11. Repeat the same last two steps to check access for **Joseph Price XX**.

 > Result: You have assigned and checked RBAC permissions.